fandikaikhsan/java/README.md

 ---
 ### Resources

 I provide several reverences for your futher reading.
-Our main referances comes from University of Massachusetts Amherst: https://people.cs.umass.edu/~elm/Teaching/121_S12/syllabus.html then I also refer to Harvard courses to provide algorithm concepts here: https://cs50.harvard.edu/x/2023/weeks/3/, another references comes from this article: https://www.geeksforgeeks.org/java-basic-syntax/
+Our main referances comes from University of Massachusetts Amherst: https://people.cs.umass.edu/~elm/Teaching/121_S12/syllabus.html then I also refer to Harvard courses to provide algorithm concepts here: https://cs50.harvard.edu/x/2023/weeks/3/, for syntax references comes from this article: https://www.geeksforgeeks.org/java-basic-syntax/

 If you have any good references, please open an issue and also set as ```docs``` tags.
 If there is any slides uses in the sync activities will be provided here in the future.